opensource-force/osf-blog/content/posts/you_are_not_a_number/part_12/index.md

 My first job out of high school was as a barista at Starbucks.
 Being 19 years old, and having to work at five in the morning, wasn't my favorite, but the coffee helped.
-To maximize my ability to intake the coffee, because Howard Schultz forbid you take a second to drink some once the customers start coming in, I would mix hot coffee and iced coffee together.
+To maximize my ability to intake the coffee, because Howard Schultz forbade you take a second to drink some once the customers start coming in, I would mix hot coffee and iced coffee together.
 To this day, I prefer my coffee luke warm, much to the horror of my wife, and probably you the reader.

 For lack of other prospects I stuck around with the company and worked my way up to manager.